Want to receive publications straight to your inbox?

 Hepatitis A

-Most people who have hepatitis A experience some symptoms such as feeling tired or losing their appetite.
-It usually clears up on its own after a while, but in the meantime hepatitis A can affect how well the liver works.
-A vaccine can prevent hepatitis A.
+Most people with hepatitis A experience some symptoms such as feeling tired or losing their appetite.
+The infection usually clears up on its own, but while it lasts it can affect how well the liver works.
+A safe and effective vaccine can prevent hepatitis A.

 Hepatitis B

 People with hepatitis B often do not have symptoms.
-Most people's bodies are able to fight off the infection.
-Hepatitis B can affect how well the liver works, but treatments can help fight the virus and keep the liver healthy.
-A vaccine can prevent hepatitis B.
+Most people's bodies are able to fight off the infection, but it can affect how well the liver works if it doesn’t clear on its own.
+Treatments are available to help fight the virus and keep the liver healthy.
+A safe and effective vaccine can prevent hepatitis B. Many people in Canada have received this vaccine.

 HIV

-When they first get HIV (human immunodeficiency virus), many people have no symptoms but some people feel like they have the flu.
+Many people have no symptoms when they first get HIV (human immunodeficiency virus), but some people feel like they have the flu.
 HIV can weaken the body's immune system if it is not treated.
-There is no cure for HIV but there are medications that help people who have HIV to live long and healthy lives.
+There is no cure for HIV but there are medications that help people with HIV to live long and healthy lives.
 These medications also help to prevent passing HIV to others.

 less easily passedless easily passedeasily passedeasily passedeasily passedeasily passedeasily passed

-* A person can get hepatitis A from giving anilingus, but not from receiving it.
+* A person can get hepatitis A from giving oral sex on an anus, but not from receiving it.

-If you are sexually active, it is a good idea to get tested regularly for STIs.
+If you are sexually active, it is a good idea to get tested regularly for STIs, including HIV.

 Condoms and dental dams for safer oral sex

-Using a barrier (condom or dental dam) can lower the chance of getting or passing an STI through oral sex.
+Using a condom or dental dam can lower the chance of getting or passing STIs during oral sex.

 Visit a local public health unit, sexual health clinic or HIV organization to get free condoms!
 Some of these places also have free dental dams.